-School jurisdictions and funded private schools with a contract or approval to provide an education program in an institution are required to:
+School jurisdictions and funded accredited private schools with a contract or approval to provide an education program in an institution are required to:

-- 1. Ensure all eligible institutional students are registered with the grant program code 550, - 2.
-Submit a budget of reasonable and eligible costs using form 04AL6.1a to the Special Programs Branch by April 30 for the following school year.
+- 1. Ensure all eligible institutional students are registered with the grant program under Code 550. - Submit a budget of reasonable and eligible costs using Form 05AE6.1 to the Special Programs Branch by April 28 for the following school year.
 See Requirement #10 for further instructions. - 3.
-Submit a letter for approval to the Special Programs Branch explaining the need for additional funds when requesting a significant change to an approved budget. - 4 Submit a statement of actual program costs and revenues using form 04AL6.1a to School Finance Branch by October 15 of the following school year.
+Submit a letter for approval to the Special Programs Branch explaining the need for additional funds when requesting a significant change to an approved budget.

+- 4. Submit a statement of actual program costs and revenues using Form 05AE6.1 to School Finance Branch by October 14 of the following school year.
 Funding will be based on the net actual cost of providing the program for costs approved on the budget.
-See Requirement #10 for further instructions. - The Special Programs Branch may request explanation for cost categories where actual costs significantly exceed the approved budget amount for that category. - 5.
-Keep a daily attendance record for all students.

-- 6. Submit annually an Institutional School Profile Report form for the previous school year to the Special Programs Branch by October 15. - 7.
-Ensure that the program provided in the institution is of comparable quality to other school programs provided by the school jurisdiction or funded private school.
-The institution's educational program shall be considered an integral part of the school jurisdiction or funded private school and subject to the same level of planning, evaluating and reporting required by provincial and local policy. - 8.
+See Requirement #10 for further instructions.
+The Special Programs Branch may request explanation for cost categories where actual costs significantly exceed approved budget amount for that category. - 5.
+Keep daily attendance records for all students. - 6.
+Submit annually an Institutional School Profile Report form for the previous school year to the Special Programs Branch by October 14. - 7.
+Ensure that the program provided in the institution is comparable quality to other school programs provided by the school jurisdiction or funded accredited private school.
+The institution's educational program shall be considered an integral part of the school jurisdiction or funded accredited private school and subject to the same level of planning, evaluating and reporting required by provincial and local policy. - 8.
 Submit a written proposal for approval of new institutional programs.
 The proposal should provide a description of the program and a budget that outlines the financial needs to support delivery of the program.
 The proposal should be sent to the Director of the Special Programs Branch by May 1 of the school year preceding the school year for which approval is being requested. - 9.
 Maintain the confidentiality of students in Women's Shelter programs by withholding the students' names and Alberta Student Numbers when submitting final costs for the programs.
-However, school jurisdictions and funded private schools should claim Base Instruction funding for these students and report this revenue on budget and final cost forms.
+However, school jurisdictions and funded accredited private schools should claim Base Instruction funding for these students and report this revenue on budget and final cost forms.

-10. Instructions for Completion of 2004-2005 Institutional Funding Applications
+10. Instructions for Completion of 2005-2006 Institutional Funding Applications

 Important: There are two categories of institutional programs - Regular and Mixed programs.
-Regular institutional programs only have eligible Resident Students of the Government (i.e. students who were placed in the institution by a government agency and they reside in the institution).
+Regular institutional programs only have eligible resident students of the government (e.g. students who were placed in the institution by a government agency and they reside in the institution).
 Programs of this type should complete the Regular Institutional Program form.

 Mixed institutional programs have both eligible resident students of the government and non-eligible students.
-Non-eligible students are students who were not placed by a government agency and do not reside in the institution (i.e. day students, students placed by the school jurisdiction, tuition students from another school jurisdiction or tuition students from out-of -province.)
+Non-eligible students are students who were not placed by a government agency and do not reside in the institution (e.g. day students, students placed by the school jurisdiction, tuition students from another school jurisdiction or tuition students from out-of-province).
 Programs of this type should complete the Mixed Institutional Program form.